-In order to understand individual selection for breeding within a flock an understanding of avian genetics is required.
+In order to understand how sex-linked cross work, an understanding of avian genetics is required.
 The first thing to note is that the genetic basis for sex determination is different from that for mammals, as shown below.

 (e.g., humans, cows, etc.)

 Specific breeds or strains of chickens can be developed where it is possible to tell male and females apart at hatch based on their physical appearance, often plumage color.
 For the matings to work the physical characteristic must be carried on one of the sex chromosome - thus the term ‘sex-linked’- and the correct male and female breeds should be selected.
 For example, a Delaware female mated to a New Hampshire or Rhode Island Red male is a sex-link cross where the males will have the Delaware feather pattern of their mother and females will have a solid red feather pattern similar to their father.
 If, however, you mate a Delaware male with a New Hampshire or Rhode Island Red female, all the offspring will have the same Delaware feather pattern.